 The Curlew Fieldworkers Toolkit

-Curlew Action is assembling a Curlew Fieldworker’s Toolkit , an essential resource for people on the ground.
+Curlew Action has prepared a Curlew Fieldworker’s Toolkit , an essential resource for people on the ground.
 This practical manual draws together the knowledge and experience of those working with the birds out in the field.
 It will be an accessible resource available to anyone who needs information about best practice and collecting useful, national data.

-The Fieldworker’s Toolkit will be launched at a Workshop in February 2020 where everyone can meet and exchange ideas and experiences.
+Once coronavirus restrictions are lifted sufficiently to allow meeting again we plan to launch The Fieldworker’s Toolkit at a national workshop where people can meet and exchange ideas and experiences.
 We plan to follow this up with a series of small, local meetings and videos.

 Curlew Action is making a series of short films highlighting the lives of curlews and the challenges they face around the year.
 These beautifully shot cameos will be filmed by renowned wildlife cameraman, John Waters.
-Our first film on winter curlews is already underway and highlights the need to protect the UK’s precious and unique coastal wetlands where curlews from all across Europe come to spend the winter months.
+Our first film on winter curlews is now on the website and highlights the need to protect the UK’s precious and unique coastal wetlands where curlews from all across Europe come to spend the winter months.

 Please donate to Curlew Action to help fund these important films.